 If your work is accepted into the show, it must be hand delivered by you or someone you designate to the gallery during the times noted at the end of this document.

-The entry fee can be paid by PayPal during the entry submission procedure at EntryThingy.
+The entry fee will be paid using PayPal during the entry submission procedure at EntryThingy.
 (A PayPal account is not required to use PayPal for this.)
-Or you can pay by check made out to: State of the Art Gallery, postmarked by May 10, 2022 and mailed to:

 Submission of Work

 All entries will be processed through our page at EntryThingy.

 Your application will not be considered complete until your entry fee is submitted and received.

 All image files should be labeled as follows: Year, month, last name, FIRST NAME (all caps), image number (01,02,03 etc.), title of work (or short title).jpg.
 For example: